screeps/docs/api/source/Creep.md

 ERR_INVALID_TARGET | The target is not a valid owned or reserved controller object.
 ERR_NOT_IN_RANGE | The target is too far away.
 ERR_NO_BODYPART | There are not enough <code>CLAIM</code> body parts in this creep’s body.
+ERR_TIRED | You have to wait until the next attack is possible.
 {% endapi_return_codes %}